-18.3.1 By Grantor.
+17.3.1 By Grantor.
 Grantor agrees and covenants, at its sole cost and expense, to indemnify, protect, defend and hold Grantee harmless, from and against any and all losses (including diminution in the value of the Property and other consequential damages), costs, claims, demands, actions, suits, orders, causes of action, penalties, fines, taxes, obligations, controversies, debts, expenses, accounts, damages (including, without limitation, punitive damages), judgments and liabilities of whatever kind or nature, and by whomsoever asserted, in law, equity or otherwise, including, without limitation, the actual fees and expenses of experts, attorneys and others and the payment of "response costs" under CERCLA or any other Environmental Requirements, arising from or relating, in whole or in part, to Hazardous Substances present at the Property, alleged to be present there, or otherwise connected in any way to the Property, whether before, on, or after the date of this Easement (collectively, "Environmental Claims"), except to the extent caused, in whole or in part, by the negligent or intentional act of Grantee.

-18.3.2 By Grantee.
+17.3.2 By Grantee.
 Grantee agrees and covenants, at its sole cost and expense, to indemnify, protect, defend and hold Grantor harmless, from and against any and all Environmental Claims, to the extent caused, in whole or in part, by the negligent or intentional act of Grantee.

-19. Carbon Rights.
+18. Carbon Rights.

-19.1 Promotion of Climate Stability.
-Grantor and Grantee anticipate that the protection and preservation of the Beneficial Public Values will promote climate stability, especially the ability of the forest to store atmospheric carbon as a means to mitigate global warming, which is recognized as being of public benefit by the 1993 United Nations Framework Convention on Climate Change, the federal Energy Policy Act of 1002, section 1605(a) and (b), the United States Climate Challenge Program, the 2007 reports of the International Panel on Climate Change, and California legislation such as that embodied in Fish and Game Code Section 1356.
+18.1 Promotion of Climate Stability.
+Grantor and Grantee anticipate that the protection and preservation of the Beneficial Public Values will promote climate stability, especially the ability of the forest to store atmospheric carbon as a means to mitigate global warming, which is recognized as being of public benefit by the 1993 United Nations Framework Convention on Climate Change, and subsequent reports by the International Program on Climate Change ("IPCC"), and the California Global Warming Solutions Act of 2006 (Division 25.5 (commencing with Section 38500) of the Health and Safety Code).

-19.2 Reservation of Carbon Rights.
-Grantor exclusively reserves to itself, and to its personal representatives, heirs, successors and assigns, any and all carbon rights and obligations appurtenant to or accruing from the Property as may exist as of the date of recordation of this Easement or as may be granted, discovered, created, declared or developed in the future, including, but not limited to, the right to (subject to and in accordance with Section 7 hereof) use, store, sequester, accumulate, and/or depreciate carbon within or on the Property and the right to trade, sell, transfer, or lease these rights.
+18.2 Reservation of Carbon Rights.
+Grantor exclusively reserves to itself, and to its personal representatives, heirs, successors and assigns, any and all carbon rights and obligations appurtenant to or accruing from the Property as may exist as of the date of recordation of this Easement or as may be granted, discovered, created, declared or developed in the future, including, but not limited to, the right to use, store, sequester, accumulate, and/or depreciate carbon within or on the Property and the right to trade, sell, transfer, or lease these rights.
 Grantor and Grantee acknowledge and agree that these carbon rights are consistent with the Beneficial Public Values, and this Easement shall not extinguish or otherwise impair the carbon rights and obligations appurtenant to or accruing from the Property.

-19.3 Carbon Certification.
+18.3 Carbon Certification.
 In furtherance of Grantor's exercise of the carbon rights reserved hereunder, Grantor may elect to enter into an agreement not inconsistent with this Easement respecting such reserved rights as may be required by a third party that Grantor chooses ("Carbon Certification Party") in order to facilitate the sale, transfer or lease of the carbon rights and may record such agreement in the official records of any County where the Property is located.
-To the extent reasonably required by any Carbon Certification Party and requested by Grantor, Grantee, at Grantor's cost and expense, shall cooperate with Grantor by accommodating Grantor's establishment, verification or certification of the carbon rights in connection with the Property.
-Grantor agrees to notify Grantee at least thirty (30) days prior to any sale, transfer or lease of these carbon rights or the recording of an agreement with respect thereto, unless Grantor has previously notified Grantee in an Annual Work Plan.
+To the extent reasonably required by any Carbon Certification Party and requested by Grantor, Grantee, at Grantor's cost and expense, shall cooperate with Grantor in establishing, verifying or certifying the carbon rights in connection with the Property.
+Grantor agrees to notify Grantee at least thirty (30) days prior to any sale, transfer or lease of these carbon rights or the recording of an agreement with respect thereto, unless Grantor has previously notified Grantee in accordance with this Easement.

-20. General Provisions.
+19. General Provisions.